 Labour continued into the night, all of the next day, all through that night too.
 The heat in the delivery room too stifling to breathe at times.
 I heard babies crying all night.
 I heard babies taking their first precious gasps of air.
 I heard whoops of joy.
 I heard mobile phones ringing.
 I heard dads outside my window calling relatives.
 I pushed hard throughout the night and into the early morning of July 27th.
 It was a tough labour.
 My body wasn't coping well.
 I was exhausted and emotionally near collapse, but finally at 9am I gave birth to my first child.
 He was tall and lean and weighed 7lb 2oz.
 Little patches of red hair and huge rosebud lips.
 The midwives placed him straight onto my chest for skin on skin contact.
 And then it hit me.
 The silence was deafening.
 There was no noise from our room, no hustle and bustle and clicking of cameras.
 The staff tidied up quietly around us and gave us precious time alone.

-But this was a busy London hospital and they needed the suite so where was I to go?
+But this was a busy London hospital and they needed the room so where was I to go?
 This next bit is really important and I'll explain why at the end.

 I was allowed to keep my son with me until nightfall when he would have to go to the mortuary.
 The staff needed somewhere to put us but had nowhere.
 Well they did sort of have somewhere and were clearly embarrassed at offering us this room.
 It was a disused ward in the old part of the hospital.
 A dark corridor with no electricity.
 Doctors used the rooms (which had no en suite) to sleep in between duties.
 And so we were led there.
 We sat in the room as evening drew in hugging and cradling our son.
 We managed to get some electricity about 7pm, but by then we were beyond caring.
 We were different.
 Our baby had died.
 Someone had given us membership to a club that we didn't want to be part of but were given no choice.